pierodesenzi/pismo_exercise/README.md

 - `amount`: Transaction amount (negative for purchases/withdrawals, positive for payments)
 - `event_date`: Timestamp of transaction

-> **Security Note:** In production-grade software, sequential numeric IDs (1, 2, 3...) are a security risk.
-> They enable **IDOR (Insecure Direct Object Reference)** attacks — a malicious user who receives `account_id: 42`
-> can trivially enumerate `/accounts/1`, `/accounts/2`, etc. to scrape all records.
-> This API uses UUIDs (e.g. `550e8400-e29b-41d4-a716-446655440000`) which are cryptographically unpredictable
-> and eliminate enumeration attacks.
-Production systems should also enforce authorization checks so users
-> can only access their own resources.

-> **Security Note:** Database credentials (`postgres` / `password`) are hardcoded in `application.properties`
-> and `docker-compose.yml` for simplicity — this project is an exercise meant to be easy to run locally.
-> Production systems should never embed credentials in source code.
-Instead, use cluster secrets
-> (e.g. Kubernetes Secrets, AWS Secrets Manager, HashiCorp Vault) and inject them as environment variables
-> at runtime.

 ## API Endpoints

 ### Health Check